xytis/xytis.github.io/content/story/ravnica_s01.md

     I beg for your help,
     Neirius

-The loxodon turned westward and started rowing through the crowd as another figure bumped into him.
+The loxodon turned westward and started rowing through people as another figure bumped into him.
 The elephant dropped an angry look at a small humanoid who snapped with frustration in a womanly voice:

---"Watch where you’re going elephant man!"
+--"Watch where you’re going elephant-man!"

 --"I am going where I need to go, move!"